sebastiantare/summaryapp/README.md

 </div>

 ## Project Progression ![](https://geps.dev/progress/40)
-1. Scrape & store news articles with Airflow. ✅
+1. Scrape & store news articles ✅
-2. Generate bulletpoints summaries & negativity score ✅
+2. Generate bulletpoints summaries & negativity score for filtering & importance score for sorting✅
 3. Make a simple webpage for email subscription to the service and news configuration.
 4. Create service for automating sending emails to the registered clients.
 5. Evaluate costs & Upload the models to a cloud service to be accessed through the API.